 Vitamins are organic compounds that are essential for various bodily functions, including immune function, nerve function, and energy production.
 They are divided into two categories: fat-soluble vitamins and water-soluble vitamins.

 A deficiency in any of these vitamins can lead to a range of health problems.
-For example, a vitamin D deficiency can increase the risk of osteoporosis, while a vitamin C deficiency can lead to scurvy.
+So for example, a vitamin D deficiency can increase the risk of osteoporosis, while a vitamin C deficiency can lead to scurvy.
 Eating a varied and balanced diet that includes plenty of fruits, vegetables, and whole grains is the best way to ensure you are getting enough of all the essential vitamins.

 Minerals